JessesCUkaegbu/assemblyEndgame/README.md

 # assemblyEndgame
-This Assembly End game is a that allow the user to project or safe the programming language through selecting random words.
+This Assembly End game allows the player to protect or save the programming language by selecting random words.